 Local Bounti's build-out of new CEA facilities will be dependent on a number of key inputs and their related costs including materials such as steel and glass and other supplies, as well as electricity and other local utilities.
 Local Bounti intends to use substantial pre-engineered, pre-fabricated and standardized components when building our modular facilities.
 We have developed key partnerships with agricultural and equipment vendors for construction of future CEA facilities.
 Any significant interruption or negative change in the availability or economics of the supply chain for key inputs could materially impact Local Bounti's business, financial condition and operating results.
-Local Bounti plans to rely on local contractors for the building of its second CEA facility, which is scheduled to be completed and operational by the second quarter of 2022 and fully commissioned by the third quarter of 2022, and may rely on local contractors to build future CEA facilities.
+Local Bounti plans to rely on local contractors for the building of 2022, and may rely on local contractors to build future CEA facilities.
 If Local Bounti or its contractors encounter unexpected costs, delays or other problems in building any CEA facility, Local Bounti's financial position and ability to execute on its growth strategy could be negatively affected.
 Any inability to secure required materials and services to build out such facility, or to do so on appropriate terms, could have a materially adverse impact on Local Bounti's business, financial condition and operating results.
 Local Bounti may also face unexpected delays in obtaining the required governmental permits and approvals in connection with the build-out of its planned facilities which could require significant time and financial resources and delay its ability to operate these facilities.